LowCostCustoms/sonar-scanner-action/README.md

 **Default value**: ""

 The url where the SonarQube server is located.
-If value is empty or not set, the `project-file-location` variable must be set!

 ### sonar-host-cert